 There are no tax exemptions when you contribute money to a Roth account.
 The benefits are the tax-free capitalization of investment returns and the tax-free distribution of accumulated money.
-You can contribute to a Roth IRA or a Roth 401 (k).
+You can contribute to a Roth IRA, a Roth 401 (k), or even a Gold IRA 401k.
 You can also convert a traditional IRA or 401 (k) into a Roth IRA.
 Life insurance may be a more efficient vehicle than IRAs or annuities due to the way distributions are structured.

 For example, you can first withdraw your base, which is a tax-free event.
 You can then structure your withdrawals as loans with tax-exempt policies and events that are reimbursed with tax-free death benefit when you finally die.
 IRA withdrawals are always subject to income taxes, and annuity distributions require that profits come out first and be taxed as ordinary income.